JackBlakeston/BEETBOX/README.md

 ## Tech stack

--React, Javascript, Tone.js, MUI
+- React, Javascript, Tone.js, MUI
--Firebase authentication, firebase database, firebase storage
+- Firebase authentication, firebase database, firebase storage

 ## Planned features

+Rework of audio triggering system.
 Audio effects for each track.
 Audio tracks that can record your audio input and loop it.
 Export beets.